Event Medical Solutions

 What is the difference between a first aid tent and event medical services?
 A first aid tent typically provides basic care for minor cuts or bruises while event medical services involve a higher level of care, including physician oversight and emergency response.

 How many medical staff do I need for my event?
 Staffing levels depend on the number of attendees, the nature of the activity, and local government requirements.
-Your risk profile may determine the appropriate ratio of medics to guests.
+Your event profile may determine the appropriate ratio of medics to guests.

 What insurance should an event medical provider have?
 Providers should carry professional liability insurance (malpractice) and general liability insurance.
 This protects both the medical team and the event organizer in the event of an incident.